Human fetal tissue research, regulation for the protection of human subjects, stem cells, PHS Act, Research on transplantation of human fetal tissue

 - without the donor knowing the identity of the recipient.

-- The attending physician must sign a statement that he/she has:
+- The attending physician must sign a statement that they have:

 - obtained the tissue in accordance with the donor's signed statement and

-- fully disclosed to the donor his or her intent, if any, to use the tissue in research and any known medical risks to the donor or risks to her privacy associated with the donation that are in addition to risks associated with the woman's medical care.
+- fully disclosed to the donor their intent, if any, to use the tissue in research and any known medical risks to the donor or risks to her privacy associated with the donation that are in addition to risks associated with the woman's medical care.

-- In the case of tissue obtained pursuant to an induced abortion, the physician's statement also must state that he/she:
+- In the case of tissue obtained pursuant to an induced abortion, the physician's statement also must state that they:

 - obtained the woman's consent for the abortion before requesting or obtaining consent for the tissue to be used;